Cardigan Bay Coast |Ceredigion| Wales | Accommodation | Things to Do | Events | Tourism

 GET ACTIVE ON THE CARDIGAN BAY COAST

-Walking and Cycling: As well as the Ceredigion Coastal Path there are a myriad of walking routes that showcase the Cambrian Coast.
+Walking and Cycling: As well as the Ceredigion Coastal Path there are a myriad of routes on or near the Mid Wales Coast.
 Whether it’s a rural ramble or a sandy stroll there are so many trails and bridleways that you will be spoilt for choice whether on two feet or two wheels.

 Watersports: For thrill seekers, Cardigan Bay is the place to go; Cardigan Bay Watersports operate a full range of activities, from sailing to wind surfing and power boating to kayaking.
 However there are plenty of other opportunities to get active on the water at most locations along the coast.